NatasjaVitoft/redis/README.md

 In the folder "app/images" there are some screenshots that shows how it should look in postman and the code behind it is found in app/app.py file.

+### Configuration 2.
+Master - Replica

+For this Setup we use a docker compose setup to initilaize 2 containerized redis instances.
+One of the instances is run with the `--slaveof` flag together with the IP and port of the First master instance.

+From here we can see that data that is inserted into the master instance, also can be fetched directly from the replica.

+The relevant docker-compose file is found in `docker/master-replica/docker-compose.yml`

 ### Configuration 3.
 Redis Cluster

 We tried to set up a Redis cluster consisting of 6 total instances where 3 of them acted as primaries, and 3 of them acted as "slaves", each assigned to their own "master".